bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 There are a few ways to reach the summit of Powderface Ridge, but none are easier than the south trail.
 That is, when the seasonal gate on Highway 66 is open.
 In the winter, one can fall back on the longer East Approach.
 But either way, you'll reach an open ridge with fine panoramic views.

 When Dinah and I climbed Powderface from the south years ago, we did it in May when it was still under snow and impossible to follow the trail.
-Now we returned to take the trail up the east slope and hike back along the ridge.
+We returned to take the trail up the east slope and hike back along the ridge.

 Strangely, for a popular hike there was no summit cairn.
-To pose by a cairn, we headed back, passed the trail we came up on, to a stark pile of rocks in the meadow.
+To pose by a cairn, we headed back, passed the trail we came up, to a stark pile of rocks in the meadow.
 After taking photos, we set off for the south end of the ridge.

 There's no trail on the open ridge and not much of one in the trees, but we kept close to the ridge crest, following it until the cliffs on our left disappeared.
 Then it was easy to follow a trail down to the col. We didn't start the trip together, but we finished together, hiking down Powderface trail to our car before giving our friends a lift back to their vehicle.